Ali Hassan al-Majid

 Al-Majid was captured following the 2003 invasion of Iraq and was charged by the Iraqi government with war crimes, crimes against humanity and genocide.
-He was convicted in June 2007 and was sentenced to death for crimes of genocide against the Kurds committed in the al-Anfal campaign of the 1980s.
+He was convicted in June 2007 and sentenced to death for crimes of genocide against the Kurds committed in the al-Anfal campaign of the 1980s.
 His appeal of the death sentence was rejected on 4 September 2007, and he was sentenced to death for the fourth time on 17 January 2010 and was hanged eight days later, on 25 January 2010.

 Early life

-Ali Hassan al-Majid is thought to have been born in 1941 in al-Awja near Tikrit, though he claimed in court that he was born three years later in 1944.
-The US, the United Nations and the Bank of England have also listed possible alternative birth years of 1943, 1939 & 1940.
-Official Iraqi court documents and the vast majority of journalistic obituaries cite 1941 as his approximate year of birth.
-Al-Majid was a member of the Bejat clan of the Al-Bu Nasir tribe, to which his elder cousin Saddam Hussein also belonged.
-Saddam later relied heavily on the clan & tribe to fill senior posts in his government.
+Al-Majid is thought to have been born around 1941 in al-Awja near Tikrit.
+He was a member of the Bejat clan of the Al-Bu Nasir tribe, to which his elder cousin Saddam Hussein also belonged.
+Saddam later relied heavily on the clan and tribe to fill senior posts in his government.
 Like Saddam, al-Majid also was a Sunni Muslim who came from a poor tribal family and had little formal education.
 He worked as a motorcycle messenger and driver in the Iraqi Army from 1959 until the Ba'ath Party seized power in 1968.
 Thereafter, he was able to gain entry into the Military Academy and was commissioned as an officer in the Infantry.

-His rise thereafter, aided by his cousin Saddam, was swift.
-He initially became an aide to Iraqi defence minister Hammadi Shihab in the early 1970s after joining the Ba'ath party.
+His rise, thereafter, aided by his cousin Saddam, was swift.
+He initially became an aide to Iraqi Defense minister Hammadi Shihab in the early 1970s after joining the Ba'ath party.
 He then became head of the government's Security Office, serving as an enforcer for the increasingly powerful Saddam.
-In 1979 Saddam seized power, ousting President Ahmed Hassan al-Bakr.
+In 1979, Saddam seized power, ousting President Ahmed Hassan al-Bakr.
 At a videotaped assembly of Ba'ath party officials in July 1979, Saddam read out the names of political opponents, denouncing them as 'traitors', ordering that they be removed one by one from the room; many were later executed.
 Al-Majid could be seen in the background telling Saddam, "What you have done in the past was good.
 What you will do in the future is good.
 But there's this one small point.
 You have been too gentle, too merciful."

 Al-Majid became one of Saddam's closest military advisors and head of the Iraqi Intelligence Service, Iraqi secret police known as the Mukhabarat.
-Following an unsuccessful assassination attempt on Saddam in 1983 in the town of Dujail, north of Baghdad, al-Majid directed the subsequent collective punishment operations in which scores of local men were killed, thousands more inhabitants were deported and the entire town was razed to the ground.
+Following an unsuccessful assassination attempt on Saddam in 1983 in the town of Dujail, north of Baghdad, al-Majid directed the subsequent collective punishment operations in which scores of local men were killed, thousands more inhabitants were deported, and the entire town was razed to the ground.